Special library: Characteristics

-Special libraries often have a more specific clientele than libraries in traditional educational or public settings, and deal with more specialized kinds of information.
-They are developed to support the mission of their sponsoring organization and their collections and services are more targeted and specific to the needs of their clientele.
+Special libraries often have a more specific clientele than libraries in traditional educational or public settings.
+They deal with more specialized, area-specific kinds of information.
+They are developed to support the mission of their sponsoring organization, and their collections and services are more targeted and specific to the needs of their clientele.
 Special libraries may or may not be open to the general public.
 Those that are open to the public may offer services similar to research, reference, public, academic, or children's libraries, often with restrictions such as only lending books to patients at a hospital or restricting the public from parts of a military collection.
 Many special libraries are not open to the general public, though access may be requested for specialized research by request.
 Special libraries are also sometimes known as information centers.
 Some authors differentiate special libraries from information centers by defining the latter as having "a very narrow scope".
-They are generally staffed by librarians, although many librarians employed in special libraries are specialists in the library's field rather than generally trained librarians, and often are not required to have advanced degrees in specifically library-related field due to the specialized content and clientele of the library.
+They are generally staffed by librarians, although many librarians employed in special libraries are specialists in the library's field rather than generally trained librarians, and they often are not required to have advanced degrees in specifically library-related field due to the specialized content and clientele of the library.
+Instead, they have training in the informational field and have research experience in that field rather than having typical librarian training.
 However, it is not uncommon for librarians at special libraries to have both a library science degree as well as a degree or experience of some type in the field their library specializes in as opposed to either only library science or field specific experience.

 Special libraries are "special" in their collections, users, and services.

 For example, a research institute's library may supply information to scientists who lack the time to visit the library.
 Current Awareness Service (CAS) and Selective Dissemination of Information (SDI) are very common.
 The listing of special libraries in this article is not comprehensive.

 Special libraries as a field are defined by not being public, school, academic, or national libraries.
-Special libraries may be called libraries, information centers, information resource collections, or other names, typically decided by the institution that the library is attached to, and may or may not have a generally trained and qualified librarian on staff.
+Special libraries may be called libraries, information centers, information resource collections, or other names, typically decided by the institution that the library is attached to, and they may or may not have a generally trained and qualified librarian on staff.

-These libraries select and procure documents and other sources of relevant documents in the particular field and disseminate the updated information in the concerned field. it gives pinpointed technical information promptly.
-Provides desired information to users on demand and mostly in anticipation.
+These libraries select and procure documents and other sources of relevant documents in the particular field and disseminate the updated information in the concerned field.
+They give pinpointed technical information promptly.
+Employees at special libraries provide desired information to users on demand and mostly in anticipation.